kane-c/react-init/README.md

 * `babel-plugin-transform-react-inline-elements`: As above.
 * `babel-plugin-transform-react-remove-prop-types`: As above.
 * `babel-polyfill`: Browser compatibility for ES2015+ stuff.
-* `babel-preset-latest`: Allow the use of ES2015 and beyond.
+* `babel-preset-env`: Allow the use of ES2015 and beyond.
 * `babel-preset-react`: Allow JSX and Flow.
 * `babel-preset-stage-0`: Allow the use of unfinished future ES features.
 * `bootstrap`: Baseline design and CSS with some neat JS plugins.